Kunull/Writeups/docs/Lord of SQLInjection/xavis.md

 1. Assigning the password to a variable and leaking the variable
 2. Blind SQL Injection

-## Assigning the password a variable and leaking the variable
+## Assigning the password to a variable and leaking the variable

 If we provide the following URI parameter: